Comparative study of the 1-2 exchange symmetries in neutrino frameworks with global and local validities: Reparametrization (Rep) symmetry in matter

 Now, we enter into the symmetry in neutrino oscillation in matter.
-We must tell the readers that the reparametrization symmetry in matter is much more profound than that in vacuum.
-It is a ``colorful world'' from the symmetry viewpoint.
-Let us understand the reason for enrichment of the symmetry in matter.
-For simplicity we use the uniform matter-density approximation in this paper.
+We must tell the readers that in matter environment a ``colorful world'' exists for neutrino symmetry.
+That is, the Rep symmetry in matter is much more profound than that in vacuum.
+But, why is it so?

 We must first note that introduction of the Wolfenstein matter potential~\cite{Wolfenstein:1977ue},